panchambanerjee/panchambanerjee/README.md

 Active projects:
 - Build a multi-functional chatbot using the OpenAI API (Custom documents, text query, tabular query)
 - Add vector memory
-- Build and deploy a streamlit webapp
+- Build and deploy a streamlit webapp for the chatbot

 Projects in the backlog:
 - access-spotify - A Python package to query the spotify API for all the music data one could possibly want, to visualize, analyze etc etc --> https://github.com/panchambanerjee/access_spotify